Kblackett/HomeLab-and-SIEM/README.md

 **Architecture**

 The lab architecture consists of three virtual machines: Kali Linux used to simulate attacker activity, Windows 10 serving as the target endpoint, and an Ubuntu Server instance hosting Splunk Enterprise for log ingestion, monitoring, and incident analysis.

+**Data Flow**

-Windows event logs are forwarded to Splunk using Splunk Universal Forwarder to enable centralized monitoring and investigation of security events.
+Event logs are generated on the target endpoint through direct system interaction (e.g., failed login attempts) or simulated attacker activity from Kali Linux.
+These logs are forwarded to Splunk Enterprise using Splunk Universal Forwarder to enable centralized monitoring, analysis, and investigation of security events.